Elementary Inclusive Education | Curriculum & TeachingSkip to content Skip to main navigation

 The 52 credit program builds on the 40 credit program.
 After completing two semesters of student teaching and accompanying coursework from the regular Elementary Inclusive program, students in the dual certification track spend an additional Fall semester taking courses and interning in schools.

-52 CREDIT PROGRAM - Elementary and Teaching Students with Disabilities with Gifted Extension
+52 CREDIT PROGRAM - Elementary with Gifted Extension

 The gifted education extension option allows students in the Elementary Inclusive Education Program to receive the New York State extension in gifted education along with their initial elementary education certification by including 12 credits in gifted education in their course of study.